 - Closely linked to the Ikea app to add a thoughtful and useful cross-channel, cross-platform element to the in-store shopping experience.

 And, of course, once shoppers have cleared the checkout counters, they are greeted with the tempting scent of Swedish meatballs wafting in the air, a well-deserved reward for finishing a long but likely successful (and cost-effective) shopping journey.
-It’s small customer experience details like these that make the brand memorable and keep customers coming back for more.
+It’s small customer experience details like these that make the brand memorable, get positive customer feedbacks and keep customers coming back for more.

 It might be easy to think that customer experience only pertains to consumer-facing brands.
 But it actually plays a huge role in the B2B world as well.
 Take FedEx, for example, America’s second most-trusted B2B company.
 They’ve figured out ways to take the hassle out of sending and receiving packages—of all shapes and sizes—and have made big strides in streamlining their customer communications to focus on quality and relevancy over quality.
 Additionally, as a mission- and value-driven business, one that’s firmly dedicated to being a socially responsible brand, they go above and beyond to drive impact at scale.
 And this has helped them not only boost customer satisfaction but also become a vendor of choice for many businesses around the world.
 This is all customer experience, just the B2B version of it.